 On April 17, 2020, the Company received loan proceeds in the amount of \$494,782 under the Paycheck Protection Program ("PPP").
 The PPP was established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") and provided for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
-The loans and accrued interest are forgivable after 24 weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
-The amount of loan forgiveness may be reduced if the borrower terminates employees or reduces salaries during the 24-week period.
-The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%.
-The Company used the proceeds for purposes consistent with the PPP and anticipates that it will be forgiven.
+The loans and accrued interest were forgivable after 24 weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
+The Company used the proceeds for purposes consistent with the PPP and received full forgiveness from the SBA on August 5th, 2021.